 Step 1: Find item

-Step 2: Select Library or "home" delivery (faculty/staff/instructors can request "office" delivery)
+Step 2: Select the Library you want to pick the item up at or "home" delivery (faculty/staff/instructors can request "office" delivery)

 Goldy's Little Free Libraries

 Take a book, leave a book!

 Goldy’s Little Free Libraries are now available for U of M community members to enjoy across the Twin Cities campus.
 Stop by to see what gems you can find and share your favorites with others.